Rayak Air Base: Aviation School & technical

-The airbase is the home to the Lebanese Air Force Aviation School which trains air force pilots.
+The airbase is the home of the Lebanese Air Force Aviation School which trains air force pilots.
 The school currently employs Robinson Raven R44 II helicopters and Bulldog T1 propeller for these training purposes.

 The Lebanese Air Force Technical School is also located at Rayak Air Base.
 Its goal is to qualify technicians for the whole air force.

 The base is home to the only flight simulator in the Lebanese military.
 A new facility housing a UH-1 Helicopter simulator from the US military is now being used to train future Lebanese pilots.

 Lebanon Air Force Museum

 Rayak Air Base is also home to the Lebanese Air Force Museum, as it contains all of the old aircraft and the majority of grounded aircraft.
 The museum is not open to the public, however, and visitors must obtain permission to visit from air force authorities.